 This Series includes publications related to testing and assessment of chemicals; some of them support the development of OECD Test Guidelines (e.g. validation reports, guidance documents, detailed review papers).

-These obsolete Test Guidelines have been deleted in order to allow national/regional regulations that make reference to specific Test Guidelines and versions to be updated accordingly.
-They should not be used for new testing.
+The Test Guidelines that have been deleted should not be used for new testing.
 They are included here because it may be useful to consult them in the framework of the assessment of substances based on old study reports.
 The guaranties of Mutual Acceptance of Data (MAD) would not apply if these Test Guidelines were used for new testing.